Two Phases

 PMID: 40223660 | Design: Retrospective 7-year | n: 292 | Journal: J Sex Med

 Key findings: 70.89% compliance.
 Compliant: 44.44% curvature reduction vs non-compliant 33.33% (P=.034).
-Dorsal best response (50.09%), ventral worst (33.57%).
-4 suspected penile fractures (1.4%) during intensive 3×/day modeling.
+Dorsal among the best response categories (50.09%); ventrolateral comparable (50.72%) and multiple-curvature highest (~56%); ventral worst (33.57%).
+4 suspected penile fractures (1.4%) reported during the study period in patients on standardized 3×/day modeling.
 Non-compliance: AEs 15.1%, early satisfaction 14.1%, unknown 45.4%.

 PMID: 35252236 | Design: Meta-analysis, 5 RCTs | n: 1,227 | Journal: Front Med